O.D. on QT.

 BOLT (voiced by John Travolta) is a little white puppy that was raised from birth as a superdog.
 Well, he’s not really a superdog – but HE doesn’t know that.
 For the sake of realistic reactions from Bolt, the producers of his weekly television show (where he plays a superdog) don’t let him know it is all make-believe.

-In one episode, Bolt’s “person,” Penny (Miley Cyrus), is kidnapped by the villain of the show (Malcolm McDowell) in a cliffhanger ending, and Bolt believes he must save her.
-So he breaks out of his trailer – and is immediately accidentally mailed to New York, having to trek back across country to find Penny.
+In one episode, Bolt’s “person,” Penny (Miley Cyrus), is kidnapped by the villain of the show (Malcolm McDowell) in a cliffhanger ending, with Bolt about to thwart the villain.
+The director yells “Cut!” the cameras stop rolling, and Bolt’s handler nabs him mid-thwart and shoves him into his doggy-carrier.
+Bolt, thinking Penny is still in mortal danger, breaks out of his trailer – and is immediately accidentally mailed to New York.
+Thus begins his cross country journey back home, on “rescue mission.”

 For laughs, BOLT achieves its purpose – but I’m just laughing at the cuteness of everything.
-Except for the pigeons (yuk! those realistic feathers!).
+Except for the pigeons (yuk! those realistic feathers!) and the repulsive Miley Cyrus (yuk! those realistic feathers!).